-Mathematical and Puzzle Fonts
+Mathematical and Puzzle Fonts/Typefaces

 which are inspired by mathematical theorems or open problems.

 is itself a mathematical puzzle.